-Wrap an existing APIs endpoint with Beeceptor endpoint and inspect all the traffic going to original API.
+Wrap an existing APIs endpoint with Beeceptor endpoint and inspect all the traffic going to the original API.

 If no rule matches, the request is forwarded to original target and your application works as usual.